-Additional information for business activities

-For the year ended 31 December 2011
+Additional information for business activities For the year ended 31 December 2011

-Ready IIIX,
+Ready mix,

-(all amounts in Euro thousands)
+a ggregates and

-Cement and blocks Other Total
+Cement blocks Other Total

-Revenue 792,524 287,428 11,452 1,091,404
+792.524 287.428 11.452 1.091.404

 The cement activity includes cement and cementitious materials.

 Other operations of the Group mainly consist of administrative expenses not directly attributable to the Group's main activities.
 It also includes porcelain, shipping and transportation activities that are not of sufficient size to be reported separately.